LukaszRados/lukaszrados.github.io/content/posts/en/coronallacs-hiking-around-andorra.md

 - When booking the trip via [the Coronallacs website](https://coronallacs.com/en), you can choose the dates for the nights in the shelters.
 They don’t need to be consecutive days: for example we splitted the fourth day to get some rest.
 The maximum length is 8 days.
 - Booking via the Coronallacs website was actually cheaper than booking all four shelters separately.
 We bought a package with nights, dinner and breakfast.
 - Dinners contain three full courses and they are really good.
 You can let the shelter know that you are vegetarian (or any other dietary restrictions).
+It makes sense to call the shelter or send them an email to confirm the dietary choices.
 Breakfasts are smaller, but enough to give you some energy to start the day.
 - You can refill your water in every shelter.
 If you need more, you can rely on countless streams, but I would suggest treating the water with tablets (as livestock can live pretty high in the mountains - we saw some horses at 2600 m).
 - Some of the shelters had internet connection (l'Illa, Borda de Sorteny), the others didn’t.
 In Comapedrosa they were nice enough to let us make a quick phone call to tell our friends we are ok (we didn’t ask in Juclà).
 Remember that data is quite expensive in Andorra (for EU numbers).
 - All shelters provide sockets to charge your devices.
 Having my phone in airplane mode all the time (due to roaming cost), I only had to charge it once.